PandiaJason/SPICE-ns/Readme.md

 ### 🚀 Project Status

-As a first step, we have successfully implemented a mobility model for SPICE-ns.
+As a first step, we have successfully implemented a mobility model for SPICE-ns and a paper is proposed to be presented at WNS3, Spain 2024.
+This represents the PhD proposal of Jason Pandian, the maintainer of this repository and project.